MARS: a Multimodal Alignment and Ranking System for Few-Shot Segmentation: Method

 Again a min-max normalized $RVA$ can be used to compute the score for each mask proposal $m_i$, adding the coverage:

 where $\|m_i\|_1$ denotes the sum of all elements in the mask, effectively normalizing the score by the area of the mask, and $\alpha=0.85$.

 The design of the two scores ensures that both global alignment and localized feature correspondences are effectively captured, thereby complementing the textual cues provided by the other modules in our pipeline.
+A depiction of the model is provided in the bottom part of Fig.~\ref{fig:VTP_VVP}.